GaborTorma/nuxt-dayjs-i18n/README.md

 ## Configuration

-You can specify the plugins, set ato provide format function and debug
+You can specify the plugins, set ato provide format function

 ```js
 export default defineNuxtConfig({